Did you know that the Dask scheduler has a --jupyter flag that will start a Jupyter server running within the Dask Dashboard?

 Dask Kubernetes

-package needs to be installed in your container image.
-If you’re using the default Dask images you can install this at runtime by setting the EXTRA_PIP_PACKAGES
+jupyterlab package needs to be installed in your container image.
+If you’re using the default Dask images you can install this at runtime by setting the EXTRA_PIP_PACKAGES environment variable to jupyterlab.

 from dask_kubernetes.operator import KubeCluster, make_cluster_spec